Dynamic random graphs with vertex removal: Theorem : setting up the framework

 Furthermore, we introduce an ordering $\luh$ on the vertices in the Ulam-Harris tree.
-For two vertices $u:=(0,u_1, \ldots, u_r)$ and $v:=(0,v_1,\ldots, v_k)$ (with $r,k\in \N_0$ and $(u_i)_{i=1}^r \in \N^r, (v_i)_{i=1}^k\in \N^k$), we write $u\luh v$ when $u$ is smaller than $v$ in BFS order.
-That is, when either $r<k$ or $r=k$ and $u_j<v_j$, where $j:=\min\{i\in[r]: u_i\neq v_i\}$.
-For example $(0,1,2,3)\luh (0,1,2,3,4)$ and $(0,2,5,4)\luh (0,2,6,3)$.
+For two vertices $u:=(0,u_1, \ldots, u_r)$ and $v:=(0,v_1,\ldots, v_k)$ (with $r,k\in \N_0$ and $(u_i)_{i=1}^r \in \N^r, (v_i)_{i=1}^k\in \N^k$), we write $u\luh v$ when $u$ is smaller than $v$ in BFS order, that is, when either $r<k$ or $r=k$ and $u_j<v_j$, where $j:=\min\{i\in[r]: u_i\neq v_i\}$.
+For example, $(0,1,2,3)\luh (0,1,2,3,4)$ and $(0,2,5,4)\luh (0,2,6,3)$.
 In a similar manner, we define the ordering $\lequh$.

 From now on, we see the tree $\cT$ as a random sub-tree of the Ulam-Harris tree.
-More precisely, if a vertex $u := (0, u_1, \ldots, u_r)\in \cT$ has $\tau_u$ children, these are labeled $(u,i)_{i=1}^{\tau_u}$ in increasing order of their types.
-Moreover, we slightly abuse notation and use the Ulam-Harris formalism for the BFS exploration of the neighbourhood of $k_0$ in $G_n$.
-This provides more structure when keeping track of the BFS exploration and the parallel iterative construction of $\cT$.
-For a vertex $v=(0,v_1,\ldots, v_r)$ for some $r\ge 0$ and $v_1, \ldots, v_r\in \N$ in the sub-tree of the Ulam-Harris tree obtained from the BFS exploration of $k_n$ in $G_n$, we let $k_{v}\in [n]$ denote its label in $G_n$.
-In what follows, we identify the vertex $v$ in the BFS exploration of $G_n$ by its label $k_{v}$.
-To illustrate: $0$ has label $k_0$, and this is the root of the BFS exploration.
-The neighbours of $0$ are $((0,i))_{i=1}^{\theta_0}$, where $\theta_0$ denotes the number of neighbours of $k_0$ in $G_n$, and their labels are $(k_{(0,i)})_{i=1}^{\theta_0}$.
-This is continued throughout the BFS exploration.
-For convenience of notation we skip the parentheses and write $k_{0,v_1, \ldots, v_r}$ for the label of the vertex $(0,v_1, \ldots, v_r)$.\\
+More precisely, if a vertex $u := (0, u_1, \ldots, u_r)\in \cT$ has $\tau_u$ children, these are encoded $(u,i)_{i=1}^{\tau_u}$ in increasing order of their types. \lyu{That is, upon existence, the child of $u$ with smallest type is encoded $(u,1)$, the child with the second smallest type is encoded $(u,2)$, etc.} Moreover, we slightly abuse notation and use the Ulam-Harris formalism for the BFS exploration of the neighbourhood of $k_0$ in $G_n$. \lyu{(While $G_n$ is not a tree, the vertex $k_0$ is typically not contained in a short cycle, which allows a comparison between the balls with finite radii around $0$ in $\cT$ and around $k_0$ in $G_n$.)} This provides more structure when keeping track of the BFS exploration \lyu{of $G_n$} and the parallel iterative construction of $\cT$.
+For a vertex \lyu{$u=(0,u_1,\ldots, u_r)$} for some $r\ge 0$ and \lyu{$u_1, \ldots, u_r\in \N$} in the sub-tree of the Ulam-Harris tree obtained from the BFS exploration of \lyu{$k_0$} in $G_n$, we let $k_{u}\in [n]$ denote its label in $G_n$ \lyu{(which coincides with its arrival time)}.
+In what follows, we identify the vertex $u$ in the BFS exploration of $G_n$ by its label $k_{u}$, \lyu{and let $\theta_u$ denote the number of neighbours of $v$ explored after $v$ (that is, its children)}.
+To illustrate: \lyu{vertex $(0)$} has label $k_0$, and this is the root of the BFS exploration.
+The neighbours of \lyu{$(0)$} are $((0,i))_{i=1}^{\theta_0}$, where $\theta_0$ denotes the number of neighbours of $k_0$ in $G_n$, and their labels are $(k_{(0,i)})_{i=1}^{\theta_0}$.
+This continues throughout the BFS exploration.
+For convenience of notation, we skip the parentheses and write $k_{0,u_1, \ldots, u_r}$ for the label of the vertex $(0,u_1, \ldots, u_r)$, \lyu{and also skip the parentheses and write $0$ for the root $(0)$}.\\